 In this space, we undertake more abstract work, allowing the children to look at the ‘big picture’ – the world and their place in it.
 The child’s work moves from concrete to abstract, calibrated to the child’s level of development.
-Lessons are given after careful observation of the child’s interest and ability level and finely tuned to meet the child’s need for meaningful and interesting effort.
+Lessons are given after carefully observing the child’s interest and ability level and finely tuning to meet the child’s need for meaningful and interesting effort.

 From study to independent research.